matheusvms/matheusvms.github.io/_pages/about.md

   - /about.html
 ---

 I'm M.S./Ph.D. candidate in the KAUST Computational Imaging Group under the supervision of Professor Wolfgang Heidrich.
 I graduated (with honors) in Electrical Engineering at the Federal University of Rio Grande do Norte (2019).
-My research interests relies on Computer Vision, Deep Learning and Embedded Systems.
+My research interests rely on Computer Vision, Deep Learning and Embedded Systems.